SalesConnection/Caction-Support/docs/Import_UOM.md

 ## How do I Import New UOM(s)?

+**UOM** stands for Unit Of Measurement.
+It allows you to attach information such as quantity, unit price, discount, tac to a product/services.

   1. At the desktop site's navigation bar, go to Import > UOM Import.<br>
      **Import UOM(s) Here:** [https://salesconnection.my/importuom](https://salesconnection.my/importuom)<br>

      <p align="center">
        <img src="img/Import_UOM_Step_1.png" alt="Import UOM Step 1">
      </p>

+     *

   2. Download this file and refer to the product sequence number.<br>